fledge-iot/fledge-north-opcuaclient/docs/index.rst

 | |opcuaclient_security| |
 +------------------------+

-  - **Security Mode**: Specify the OPC/UA security mode that will be used to communicate with the OPC/UA server.
+  - **Security Mode**: Specify the OPC UA security mode that will be used to communicate with the OPC UA server.

     +-----------------+
     | |security_mode| |
     +-----------------+

-  - **Security Policy**: Specify the OPC/UA security policy that will be used to communicate with the OPC/UA server.
+  - **Security Policy**: Specify the OPC UA security policy that will be used to communicate with the OPC UA server.

     +-------------------+
     | |security_policy| |
     +-------------------+

-  - **User Authentication Mode**: Specify the user authentication mode that will be used when authenticating the connection to the OPC/UA server.
+  - **User Authentication Mode**: Specify the user authentication mode that will be used when authenticating the connection to the OPC UA server.

     +----------------------------+
     | |user_authentication_mode| |